 The best things in life are free.
 With that said, the primary study materials we recommend for the AWS Certified Advanced Networking Specialty exam are:

-- Exam Readiness: AWS Certified Advanced Networking – Specialty – This is a 9-hour course that is FREE to take in the aws.training portal.
+- Exam Readiness: AWS Certified Advanced Networking – Specialty – This is a 9-hour course that is FREE to take on the AWS Skills Builder site.
 It is a great way to get started on your review.

 - AWS Whitepapers – This will be listed below